sifzerda/solitaire/README.md

 Stuff to do once main game functioning (i.e. easier implementable latter tasks):

+- [] double clicking a card in stockpile; if there's a valid move to foundations (but not other areas), will automatically make that move
+- [] double clicking a card in tableau; if there's a valid move to foundations (but not other areas), will automatically make that move
 - [ ] import card images - prob do this last
 - [ ] reshuffle stockpile button, basically restarts game
 - [ ] timer: restarts on game refresh